YoussefBayouli/udda/README.md

-At the very end of the pipeline, i had to make a switch from the old infrastructure to the new as i learned about with the Blue Green Deployment strategy.
+At the very end of the pipeline, i made a switch from the old infrastructure to the new as i learned about with the Blue Green Deployment strategy.
 I used CloudFormation and CloudFront to accomplish this.